komodorio/docs/docs/Learn/Metrics.md

 ## How does it work?

 Komodor agent identifies prometheus in the cluster and saves the configuration details.
 The agent sends an HTTP request to the prometheus metrics server and gets matric results like cpu and memory.
-The received data is processed and displayed in the “Pods” screen.
+The received data is processed and displayed in the Pods and Nodes screens.

+### Pods:

 Data is displayed in 2 columns: